KUWTK Season 13 Episode 3 Aftermath Kendall Stalker

 This week's episode of Keeping Up With The Kardashians is called "The Aftermath."
-It is the first episode in the new after world of the before and after of Kim's robbery in Paris.
+It is the first episode following Kim's robbery in Paris.
 Last week was hard to watch but felt more authentic than the show has been for a while.
 Kim's honesty and her and her family's fear were genuine, even on a show carefully prepped and packaged for its audience.

 Advertisement

 Kim's robbery isn't the only security issue for the Kardashian-Jenners.
-At Kris's house, Kendall recounts for Kris and Scott her encounter with a stalker.
-The incident, where a man followed her into gated driveway, took place before the Paris trip, but it is top of mind for Kendall because a court date is rapidly approaching.
+At Kris' house, Kendall recounts for Kris and Scott her encounter with a stalker.
+The incident, when a man followed her into her gated driveway, took place before the Paris trip, but it is top of mind for Kendall because a court date is rapidly approaching.
 This scene feels out of sequence and awkward.
 It's hard to believe that Scott and Kris wouldn't have heard this story when it happened.
-But, regardless, it catches the viewers up and adds to the security drama that underlies this whole episode.
+But, regardless, it catches up viewers and adds to the security drama that underlies this whole episode.

 Advertisement